Rai in Nepal

 The majority of Nepal's population (including the royal family) is Hindu.
 However, Hinduism and Buddhism exist side by side and are somewhat intermingled.

-While the majority of Chamlinge Rai are Hindus, there are also a large number of animists (believe that non-human objects have spirits).
-In addition, they have been heavily influenced by Buddhism.
-This mixture has created a wide variety of gods and worship practices among them.
-These customs are most evident during such events as births, marriages, and deaths.
+While the majority of Rai are Hindus, there are also a large number of animists (who believe that non-human objects have spirits).
+They are also heavily influenced by Buddhism.
+For this reason they have a large assortment of deities they serve.
+These customs are most evident during such events as births, marriages and deaths.
 The influence of Hinduism has led to many of the dead now being cremated instead of being buried.
+They believe they are descendants of the goddesses Marema, Mahadeva and Nina (daughter of the earth).

 What Are Their Needs?

 Nepal has long been hidden away and forgotten by much of the world.
-The government of Nepal is opposed to any form of proselytizing; and so government restrictions apply, but most of the time Christians can follow their religion.
-There are more problems from family members than from the government.
+The government of Nepal is opposed to any form of proselytizing, and so there are government restrictions, but most of the time, Christians can follow their religion.
+There are usually more problems from family members than from the government.
+A handful of Christian missionaries live in Nepal.

 Prayer Points

-Pray that the Lord of the harvest will raise up long-term laborers to live and work among the Rai.
+Pray that the Lord of the harvest will call dedicated, long-term laborers to live and work among the Rai people in Nepal and India.

-Ask the Holy Spirit to complete the work begun in the hearts of the few Chamlinge believers through adequate discipleship.
+Ask the Holy Spirit to complete the work begun in the hearts of the few Rai believers through adequate discipleship and the encouragement of other believers.